yeoman/yeoman.io/app/authoring/integrating-yeoman.md

 npm install --save yeoman-environment
 ```

-This module provide methods to retrieve installed generators, register and run generators.
-It also provide the user interfaces adapter generators are using.
+This module provides methods to retrieve installed generators, register and run generators.
+It also provides the user interfaces adapter that generators are using.
 We provide a [full API documentation](http://yeoman.github.io/environment/) (which is the terse list of methods available.)

 ## Using `yeoman-environment`